When Silence becomes Scandal

 creative interpretation of the role of conscience and

-can never be authorized to legitimate exceptions
+that emphasizes that conscience can never be authorized

-to absolute moral norms that prohibit
+norms that prohibit intrinsically evil

-intrinsically evil acts by virtue of their object?”
+acts by virtue of their object?”

 SIMPLIFIED: